w3f/polkadot-wiki/docs/learn/learn-parachains-protocol.md

 - The state root of the parachain before block execution.
 - The state root of the parachain after block execution.

-This information is of constant size while the actual PoV block of the parachain can be variable length.
+This information is of constant size, while the actual PoV block of the parachain can be variable length.
 It is enough information for anyone that obtains the full PoV block to verify the state transition contained inside of it.

 ## Erasure Codes

-Prior to sending the candidate receipt to the Relay Chain transaction queue, the para-validator who constructs the receipt must also construct an erasure coding of the parachain block.
+Before sending the candidate receipt to the Relay Chain transaction queue, the para-validator who constructs the receipt must also construct an erasure coding of the parachain block.

-An erasure coding takes a message (in this case the parachain block and PoV) and creates a set of smaller messages such that you can reconstruct the original message by obtaining a fraction of the smaller messages.
+An erasure coding takes a message (in this case, the parachain block and PoV) and creates a set of smaller messages such that you can reconstruct the original message by obtaining a fraction of the smaller messages.
 In the case of {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} the total number of smaller messages is equal to the total number of validators and the fraction is 1/3.

-The para-validator creates the erasure coding chunks, puts them into their own Merkle tree, and sends out each chunk (together with the candidate receipt) to a corresponding validator on the Relay Chain.
+The para-validator creates the erasure coding chunks, puts them into their Merkle tree, and sends out each chunk (together with the candidate receipt) to a corresponding validator on the Relay Chain.
 Validators who receive the receipts with an erasure coding chunk will include the receipt in the Relay Chain queue, where an author can include it in a block.

-The type of erasure codes used by {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }}'s availability scheme are [Reed-Solomon](https://en.wikipedia.org/wiki/Reed%E2%80%93Solomon_error_correction) codes, which already enjoys a battle-tested application in technology outside the blockchain industry.
+The type of erasure codes used by {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }}'s availability scheme are [Reed-Solomon](https://en.wikipedia.org/wiki/Reed%E2%80%93Solomon_error_correction) codes, which already enjoy a battle-tested application in technology outside the blockchain industry.
 One example is found in the compact disk industry.
 CDs use Reed-Solomon codes to correct any missing data due to inconsistencies on the disk face such as dust particles or scratches.

 In {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }}, the erasure codes are used to keep parachain state available to the system without requiring all validators to keep tabs on all